thehubbard/esa-pyxel/docs/source/references/model_groups/charge_collection_models.rst

         trap_capacities: [100., 100.]  # optional

 .. note::
-    You can find example of this model in this Jupyter Notebook :external+pyxel_data:doc:`use_cases/HxRG/h2rg`
+    You can find an example of this model used in this Jupyter Notebook :external+pyxel_data:doc:`use_cases/HxRG/h2rg`
     from `Pyxel Data <https://esa.gitlab.io/pyxel-data>`_.